What is the Straight Line Method (SLM)?

 FAQs

-Yes, Indian businesses can use the straight line method for accounting purposes, though tax laws often prefer the written down value method.
+Yes, Indian businesses can use the straight line method for accounting purposes, while the Income Tax Act generally requires the Written Down Value (WDV) method for tax depreciation.

 Assets with steady usage, such as buildings, office furniture, and long-term equipment, are best suited for the straight line method.